 Terms and Conditions.
 Where market research has determined that the requirement is not a commercial item, the Contracting Officer should include those terms and conditions found in FAR 13.302 .
 Where market research has determined that the requirement is a commercial item, the Contracting Officer should include those terms and conditions found in FAR Part 12 .
 Unless otherwise directed, clauses appropriate to the PO should be incorporated by reference.
 Clauses that are required for all other than commercial POs may be found in FAR 13.302-5.
 The following clauses may be used in POs, as applicable:

 - FAR 52.211-17 – Delivery of Excess Quantities.
 This clause may be incorporated by reference and should be used in all POs for supplies.
 (POs for commercial items may be modified to include this clause.)
-This clause provides that if the Contractor delivers a quantity of supplies in excess of that specified in the order (unless within allowable variation, if any) the Government will keep such excess supplies up to $250 in value without repaying the Contractor.
+This clause provides that if the Contractor delivers a number of supplies in excess of that specified in the order (unless within allowable variation, if any) the Government will keep such excess supplies up to $250 in value without repaying the Contractor.
 The clause states that quantities in excess of $250 will, at the option of the Government, be returned to the Contractor at the expense of the Contractor or retained and paid for by the Government at the contract price.

 - FAR 52.211-5 – Material Requirements.
 This clause applies when the solicitation/order for supplies requires the use of new material and for any services that may involve the incidental furnishing of parts.